-- Amends "An Act to provide for the fifteenth and subsequent decennial census and to provide for apportionment of Representatives in Congress" from 1929 to establish that the size of the House shall be adjusted such that each state is divided into districts of 500,000 people. - Makes conforming amendments to US Code. - This section will go into effect for the next reapportionment following enactment of the bill.
+- Amends "An Act to provide for the fifteenth and subsequent decennial census and to provide for apportionment of Representatives in Congress" from 1929 to establish that the size of the House shall be the total population of the US divided by the population of the least populous state. - Makes conforming amendments to US Code. - This section will go into effect for the next reapportionment following enactment of the bill.